likenneth/honest_llama/README.md

 ## Installation
-In this the root folder of this repo, run the following commands to set things up.
+In the root folder of this repo, run the following commands to set things up.
 ```
 conda env create -f environment.yaml
 conda activate iti